The Foreign Tax Credit: What Expats Need to Know

 As you can see, the rules for what forms of taxation count toward the Foreign Tax Credit can be complicated.
 We always recommend consulting an expat tax professional when calculating your US tax bill.
 Otherwise, you could end up overpaying—or neglecting to pay the full amount you owe.

 Use our simple excel calculator to get an estimate of how the foreign earned income exclusion will save you money.
 It will make your day!

-In theory, the amount you can claim under the Foreign Tax Credit is a dollar-for-dollar representation of the amount you’ve paid in qualified foreign income taxes.
-However, there is a limit to how much of your claim you can apply to a single tax year.
-To find that limit, you must divide your taxable foreign income by your total taxable income, then multiply that by your US tax liability.
+If you’re wondering, “How much foreign tax credit can I get?”
+The answer is that you can claim a dollar-for-dollar representation of the qualified foreign income taxes you’ve paid.
+However, there is a limit to the amount of your claim that can be applied to a single tax year.
+To calculate your maximum credit amount and income limit, you must divide your taxable foreign income by your total taxable income, then multiply that by your US tax liability.

-As for taxes, Jenna pays $20,000 in income taxes out of her salary to the German government and another $200 for her interest income.
+As for the foreign taxes paid, Jenna pays $20,000 in income taxes out of her salary to the German government and another $200 for her interest income.
 She also owes $14,000 in taxes to the US government.

 Jenna’s total taxable foreign income is $51,000.
 Of that, $50,000 is general (her salary), and $1,000 is passive (the interest on her bank account).

 - General Income: Jenna will divide her general foreign income ($50,000) by her worldwide taxable income ($61,000).
 This creates a percentage of roughly 81.2%.
 Jenna will then multiply that percentage by her US tax liability ($14,000), coming to $11,368.
 That will be the maximum Foreign Tax Credit Jenna can claim for general income.